ostendorflab/bescreen/README.md

 - `environment_full.yaml (bescreen_full)`: The environment for the command line version with Ensembl's VEP and NCBI's BLAST.
 - `environment_full_vepfixed.yaml (bescreen_full_vepfixed)`: The environment for the command line version with Ensembl's VEP with fixed version and NCBI's BLAST (use this if the one without version fixing doesn't work).

+WARNING: If you use macOS and the Rosetta2 emulator (which you need, if you want to install VEP using conda), Polars >= 1.27.1 will raise an error.
+If you encounter this error, you need to install an older version of Polars or install Polars using pip.
+We provide fixed environment files for both:
+- `environment_full_polarsfixed.yaml (bescreen_full_polarsfixed)`: The environment for the command line version with Ensembl's VEP and NCBI's BLAST and Polars with fixed version (use this if the one without version fixing doesn't work).
+- `environment_full_pippolars.yaml (bescreen_full_pippolars)`: The environment for the command line version with Ensembl's VEP and NCBI's BLAST and Polars installed via pip (use this if the one without version fixing doesn't work).

 To install one of these environments run:
 ```
 # install a conda distribution like mini-forge